 Eagle Borax Works, California – A small-scale borax operation, it was started by a Frenchman named Isadore Daunet, in 1881.
 Between 1882 and 1883 the company shipped 260,000 pounds of borax.
 However, sweltering summer heat and intense competition soon caused the company to fail in 1884.
 The failure of the company as well as personal setbacks resulted in Daunet’s suicide.
 With its isolated location, distance from main transportation systems, and the daily hardships involved in working under uncomfortable desert conditions, it is amazing the borax works had any success.
 It is located south of Bennett’s Well about 12 miles southwest of Badwater Road.
 Only low foundations remain today.

 Echo, California – One of several mining camps located in Echo Canyon, prospectors began to climb the Funeral Range looking for promising outcrops after the discoveries at nearby Lee, California.
 Most of the focus centered in the lower reaches of Echo Canyon in the new camp of Schwab and at the Inyo Gold Mining Company nearby.
-However, in March, 1907, the owners of the Lee Golden Gate Mining Company established another settlement on their claims.
+However, in March 1907, the owners of the Lee Golden Gate Mining Company established another settlement on their claims.
 Called Echo, the owners began to promote the town and sell lots.
 But, the town never amounted to much other than a few tents, due to the lack of water, wood, and electricity.
 Today, only a practiced eye could still see a few leveled tent sites.
-Echo was located at the head of Echo Canyon overlooking the Amargosa Valley about half way between Schwab and Lee.
+Echo was located at the head of Echo Canyon overlooking the Amargosa Valley about halfway between Schwab and Lee.
 An old road to the old townsite travels southwest of Lee for about four miles and requires a 4-wheel drive.

 Emigrant Springs, California – An early camp of the Wildrose Mining District, by the summer of 1906, it was projected to be a great mining camp as it had good ore showings in the surrounding properties that were attracting much investment capital.
 Thirty men were employed in the area, and there was talk of erecting a twenty-stamp mill.
-The biggest project under contemplation at this time was construction of a road from Keeler to Emigrant to replace the over-100-mile-long Johannesburg-Emigrant supply route.
+The biggest project under contemplation at this time was the construction of a road from Keeler to Emigrant to replace the over-100-mile-long Johannesburg-Emigrant supply route.
 At this point, both Harrisburg and Skidoo were extremely busy, ensuring some longevity for the Wild Rose District.
 A six-horse stage was running twice a week between Ballarat and Emigrant Springs, where there was a saloon, grocery store, corral, and restaurant.
 Soon, Emigrant Springs developed into a supply point for Skidoo and Harrisburg with freight teams arriving daily from Johannesburg.
 By early 1907, the Skidoo water pipeline was still not finished and water continued to be hauled in wagons from Emigrant Springs by ten-horse teams and was sold for $4 a barrel or three to ten cents a gallon or higher to the townspeople.
-By that time, the camp included several framed tents with traveler accommodations in the form of a store, a saloon, a lodging house, and restaurant.
-In August,1908, 3-4 miles of the Emigrant Wash Road were completely obliterated by a cloudburst, the road being five feet deep in water and carrying 50-100-pound boulders.
+By that time, the camp included several framed tents with traveler accommodations in the form of a store, a saloon, a lodging house, and a restaurant.
+In August 1908, 3-4 miles of the Emigrant Wash Road were completely obliterated by a cloudburst, the road being five feet deep in water and carrying 50-100-pound boulders.
 The townsite was located in Emigrant Wash about seven miles northwest of Harrisburg, California.
 There are no remains of the camp, but mining remains can be seen in the area.

 Furnace, California – Part of the Greenwater District mining boom, one of the most spectacular in the history of Death Valley mining, several towns got their start in the district, including Furnace, Greenwater, Kunze, and Ramsey.
 Furnace was initially known as Clark’s Camp after Patrick “Patsy” Clark, a well-known copper mining operator from Spokane, Washington.
 When two miners uncovered rich surface croppings of what was thought to be an immense copper belt, the boom began.
-See full article HERE.